 Eligibility

-Must be in a city that has adopted Water Efficiency Standards.
+Property is located in a city that has adopted Water Efficiency Standards.

 Drip emitters cannot exceed 5 gallons per hour.

-Any portion of the installed project that does not meet the requirements at the final inspection can be corrected within 60 days from the inspection or within the remainder of the designated time frame, whichever is greater, without penalty.
+Any portion of the installed project that does not meet the requirements at the final inspection may be corrected within 60 days from the inspection or within the remainder of the designated time frame, whichever is greater, without penalty.

 Treebate